GWphua/aws-notes/README.md

 - Fully-managed service that lets you control satellite communications, process data, and scale your satellite operations
 - Provides a global network of satellite ground stations near AWS regions
-- Allows you to download satellite data to your AWS VPC within seconds
+- Allows you to download satellite data to your [VPC](#virtual-private-cloud-vpc) within seconds
 - Send satellite data to [S3](#amazon-s3) or [EC2](#elastic-compute-cloud-ec2) instances.
 - Use Cases:
   - Weather forecasting